felipeschneider88/mental-health-aware/README.md

 ## TODO
 - Reschedule meetings if you have an appointment collision
 - Add the add-in project to work as the fronted of the project

+## Ideas for version 0.2
+* Track daily moods and prenset as a chart to the user so he can visualize how is
+* NOtify the manager of the user who is struglinig with his daily tasks
+* Create a MS Teams bot to interact with the API